The Sovereign Franchise | Joshua T. Berglan

 The Invitation

-If you have a school, nonprofit, computer lab, college, church, youth program, NGO, refugee community, vocational center, nursing school, or community facility, you may already have the foundation of a media empowerment hub.
-The question is not whether you have everything.
-The question is whether you are ready to start with what you have.
+Host the work, sponsor the work, or pursue the certification gate.
+If you have a school, nonprofit, computer lab, church, NGO, refugee community, vocational center, or other trusted facility, you may already have the foundation for a deployment.

 Path 1